 Our Class A common stock is traded on The Nasdaq Capital Market, or Nasdaq, under the symbol "RPAY".
-On of our Class A common stock was \$.
+On May 28, 2020, the closing price of our Class A common stock was \$20.62.

 We are an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, as amended, or the Securities Act, and as such, have elected to comply with certain reduced public company reporting requirements.